Photo by Latino Life via Canva.com

 Renters Insurance

-Not only will your homeowners insurance convert into rental property insurance, it's highly advisable to bind your tenants to lease language that states they will purchase renters insurance to cover their belongings in case of a disaster.
+You’ll need to convert your homeowners insurance into rental property insurance.
+It’s also highly advisable to include lease language that requires tenants to purchase renter's insurance to cover their belongings in the event of a disaster.

 Learn more about renters insurance: 5 Reasons You Need Renters Insurance.

 Typical coverage protects the house and outbuildings, like a garage, from weather and fire damage.
-More inclusive and expensive policies envelop scenarios that protect the owners from income loss if the house is inhabitable or if there is a dispute which requires legal action.
+More inclusive and expensive policies encompass scenarios that protect the owners from income loss if the house is inhabitable or if there is a dispute that requires legal action.
 The insurance provides liability coverage for injuries, legal fees, and medical costs if necessary.

-Set your renters up for success by assembling the information necessary to keep your house running smoothly.
+Set your renters up for success by gathering the information to keep your house running smoothly.
 They’re more likely to care for the property the same way you would if they’re informed and prepared.
-The simplest way to offer the information is to create a binder or digital collection of important documents.
+The simplest way to organize and present the information is to create a binder or digital collection of essential documents.

 Include home warranty policy numbers and contact information, appliance guides, landscaping system instructions, and smart home features.

-Add the names and numbers for preferred handyman and vendors that supply home services such as a plumber and electrician if they’ll be making the contact for this.
-Also include the maintenance plan schedule that was agreed upon in the lease which states how often, and when, you expect house chores to be done.
-These items normally include lawn care, gutter cleaning, chimney sweeps, and window washing.
+Add the names and contact information of preferred handymen and vendors that supply home services, such as plumbers and electricians.
+Also, include the maintenance plan schedule that was agreed upon in the lease, which outlines how often and when you expect house chores to be completed.
+These items typically include lawn care, gutter cleaning, chimney sweeps, and window washing.

-If You Plan to Sell Your Home After Three Years
+If You Plan to Sell Your Home While in the Military

-An active, open line of communication with an agent is the simplest way to plan for a future sale.
+Maintaining an active and open line of communication with a real estate agent is the simplest way to plan for a future sale.
 They’ll guide you through which improvements are most valuable in your area and offer monetary guidelines that offer the biggest return on your investment without pricing out of the local market.

-If you’ve purchased the property to strictly earn money on your future sale, black and white figures demonstrate which projects are worth the time and money.
-The 2022 Cost vs. Value Report from Remodeling is a solid source for gauging which improvements are the best investment in your area.
+If your main goal is to profit from a future sale, clear financial data will show you which projects are worthwhile.
+Read The Journal of Light Construction’s yearly Cost vs. Value Report.
+It’s a solid source for gauging which improvements are the best investment in your area.

 - Garage door replacement